timothyb0912/blog/_posts/2022-11-30-Time-Budgets.md

 on which our time-use choices
 express our constraints and our values.
-Though the hours may sound plentiful, we have almost always wanted to do more than we have time for, and this mismatch is growing as we age.
+Though the hours may sound plentiful, we almost always want to do more than we have time for, and this mismatch is growing as we age.
-As such, it behooves us to carefully budget our time, so that we can invest our time in what we care for, and so we can be prepared for the consequences of the investments we did NOT make.
+As such, it behooves us to carefully budget our time, so we can invest our time in what we care for, and so we can be prepared for the consequences of the investments we did NOT make.

 ## Drawing activities